ScanMountGoat/tegra_swizzle/README.md

 The generated `tegra_swizzle.dll` or `tegra_swizzle.so` depending on the platform can be used the same way as any other compiled C library.
 See the ffi module in the docs.rs link for documentation.

 ## Test Data
 This repository contains [sample data](https://github.com/ScanMountGoat/nutexb_swizzle/tree/main/swizzle_data) for testing swizzling and deswizzling.
-These files were generated using the swizzling implementation for the Yuzu emulator due to difficulties in testing on actual hardware.
+These files were generated using the swizzling implementation for Ryujinx emulator due to difficulties in testing on actual hardware.
 For additional tests used by tegra_swizzle, see the source code and fuzz directories.

 ## Documentation
 See the [swizzle](swizzle.md) page for a more formal description of swizzling.
 While not rigorous enough to be considered a proof, this helps motivate some of the techniques and optimizations applied to this library.
 The following [swizzling blog post](https://fgiesen.wordpress.com/2011/01/17/texture-tiling-and-swizzling/) also provides some additional insights into swizzling.
 Note that the technique used in this implementation differs from those described in the post.

 ## nutexb_swizzle
 The program can automatically generate lookup tables for swizzling and deswizzling texture data based on a pair of swizzled and unswizzled image data files.
 For the power of two case, the lookup table can be efficiently expressed as bit patterns for the x, y, and z components of the pixel address.
 The bit pattern technique is based on the following [blog post](https://fgiesen.wordpress.com/2011/01/17/texture-tiling-and-swizzling/).